 Edward Astle is a familiar face, having sat as an independent on BT’s Equality of Access Board for some years.
 He, too, has a C&W background, as well as BICC and seven years responsible for National Grid’s telecoms and wireless comms business.

 Liz Benison, the most recent announcement, is a production engineer who started her career in the car-making industry before joining Capgemini and, most recently, Serco.
 Linkedin tells us Liz specialises in “achieving success in matrix organisations, where impact and influencing skills are key”.

 In other words, Openreach now has a Board where years of BT-conditioned thinking from the executive directors are not so much balanced as complemented by years of big-company, institutional and consultancy thinking from the non-execs.
-All under the chairmanship of an individual who is intimate with the highest functioning level of a regulator which has spent the last 10 years trying to convince everyone that the Undertakings are a success that should be coped by other regulators worldwide.
+All under the chairmanship of an individual who is intimate with the highest functioning level of a regulator which has spent the last 10 years trying to convince everyone that the Undertakings are a tip-top success that should be copied by other regulators worldwide.

 If you were running a corporation whose culture is still that of a reluctantly privatised national monopoly, you couldn't look for a better board for your wholly-owned infrastructure division.
 No risk whatever of a serious challenge to the cultural norms.
 If, on the other hand, you're a frustrated CP customer, you might possibly have been hoping to see Openreach spreading its wings a bit.
 While BT remains Openreach's sole shareholder, we've got two hopes.
 Bob Hope and No Hope.